NickyMeuleman/nicky-blog/content/linux-on-windows-wsl2-zsh-docker/index.md

 ```

 The first time this launches a quick configuration wizard will be shown.
-The choice here doesn't matter all that much, sinc the resulting file `.zshrc` will be overwritten when we install oh-my-zsh.
+The choice here doesn't matter all that much, since the resulting file `.zshrc` will be overwritten when we install oh-my-zsh.
 I chose the option `2` anyway and went with the defaults.

 ![zsh-install](zsh-install.png)